-On the front line: Vulnerable to COVID-19, Mayodan senior works check out
+On the front line: Vulnerable to Covid-19, Mayodan senior works check out

 MAYODAN — Diabetic and 17, Dawson Lancaster stands on another kind of front line — the check out line.

-Dawson, who recently increased his weekly work hours at Food Lion to 40 as school has shifted to online home study, knows his immunity is fragile in the face of the new coronavirus called COVID-19.
+Dawson, who recently increased his weekly work hours at Food Lion to 40 as school has shifted to online home study, knows his immunity is fragile in the face of Covid-19, which causes the novel coronavirus.

 “I actually had the bird flu (Avian influenza) when I was little, and I made it through that, but I know I have to be careful with my immune system because of my Type 1 diabetes,’’ Dawson said, keying codes for avocados, handing out umpteen receipts.